Department Chair: Mark V. Cannice, Ph.D.

 - Entrepreneurial Planning – Financial, Marketing, Strategic (e.g. business plan)

-(Business Core plus 20 or more credits of E&I electives and "Entrepreneurial Management" Capstone BUS 406 and minimum 100 hours E&I internship practicum as approved by E&I Faculty Mentor)
+(Business Core plus 20 or more credits of E&I electives and "Entrepreneurial Management" Capstone BUS 406 and minimum 100 hours E&I internship practicum experience as approved by E&I Faculty Mentor)

 E&I Required Courses (8 credits) - complete the two classes listed below: